Jilett History, Family Crest & Coats of Arms

 Early Origins of the Jilett family

 The surname Jilett was first found in Oxfordshire, but also many other shires throughout ancient Britain.
 Listed as both a forename and surname in many early rolls, the name quickly spread.

 This tradition continued even until the 14th century where the Yorkshire Polls Tax Rolls of 1379 list: Thomas Taylour et Gillot uxor ejus; Robertus Lyster et Gillot' uxor ejus; Gillote Fox; Johannes Gilotson; Willelmus Gilliote; Johannes Undyrhyll et Gyllot' uxor ejus; Willelmus Gehot; and Johannes Gylyott.

 Early History of the Jilett family

 This web page shows only a small excerpt of our Jilett research.
-Another 198 words (14 lines of text) are included under the topic Early Jilett History in all our PDF Extended History products and printed products wherever possible.
+Another 68 words (5 lines of text) are included under the topic Early Jilett History in all our PDF Extended History products and printed products wherever possible.

 Jilett Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Jilett were recorded, including Gillette, Gilliott, Gillet, Gillott, Gillett and others.

 Early Notables of the Jilett family (pre 1700)

 More information is included under the topic Early Jilett Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Jilett family